gnolang/gno/docs/gno-infrastructure/validators/setting-up-a-new-chain.md

 :::info Resetting the chain

 As mentioned, the working directory for the node is located in `data-dir`.
-To reset the chain, you need to delete this directory and `genesis.json`, then start the node up again.
-If you are using the default node configuration, you can run
-`make fclean` from the `gno.land` sub-folder to delete the `gnoland-data` working directory.
+To reset the chain, you need to delete this directory and start the node up again.
+If you are using the default node configuration, you can run `make fclean` from the `gno.land` sub-folder to delete the `gnoland-data` working directory.

 :::